Catharine Cox Miles: Intelligence

 Cox-Miles was also interested in mental speed as function of age.
-Her ways of investigating this was by measuring subjects Intelligence speed scores while using Otis-S-A Higher Examination speed test.
+Her way of investigating this was by measuring subjects' intelligence speed scores, using the Otis-S-A Higher Examination speed test.
 She tested subjects between early adulthood to late adulthood.
-She found that there is negative correlation between mental age scores and one's biological age.
-She reported that there is a decline in ability with age which she believed is due to the influence of a speed factor.
+She found that there is negative correlation between mental age scores and one's biological age, meaning that there is a decline in ability with age.
+She believed this was due to the influence of a speed factor.

 Cox-Miles and Terman published research on achieved eminence together.
 They looked at adults and how much achievement or recognition they have made in their lifetime.
-They then took this level of measurement and compared it to their mental IQ scores to see if there was correlation.
-There was a very strong belief that mental health, physical health, and Intelligence levels would all have a positive correlation to each other.
-Another Miles studies include a classical cross sectional study that she did with Walter R. Miles where they tested the relationship between intelligence scores and age, especially from early to late maturity.
-Their findings were that an increased age is associated with decline of some intellectual abilities, like memory and speed processes.
+They then took this level of measurement and compared it to their IQ scores to see if there was correlation.
+There was a very strong belief that mental health, physical health, and intelligence levels would all have a positive correlation to each other.
+Another of Miles-Cox's studies included a classical cross sectional study that she did with Walter R. Miles, where they tested the relationship between intelligence scores and age, especially from early to late maturity.
+They found that an increased age is associated with decline of some intellectual abilities, like memory and speed processes.
 In other words, a decrease in mean IQ is associated with an increase of age after late teens or twenty.

 Legacy

 Cox-Miles was one of the few prominent female psychologists of her time.
-She acted as a clinician, a professor, and a researcher; all rare occupations for women in the pre World War II era.
+She acted as a clinician, a professor, and a researcher; all rare occupations for women before World War II.
 As opposed to focusing on women's oppression, her writings in Sex and Personality take a more androgynous approach to feminism.
-She stated that women were total capable of being mothers and professionals but society prevented this.
-Cox-Miles also had a more liberal view of gender and sexuality which was quite controversial at the time.
+She stated that women were capable of being both mothers and professionals, but that society prevented this.
+Cox-Miles also had a more liberal view of gender and sexuality, which was quite controversial at the time.